TwoBitCliff/typing-game/README.md

   - Typography

-    - There have been three fonts used in this project: xxxx
+    - There have been two fonts used in this project: Oswald and Roboto condensed.
-      - xx was used for xx
-      - xxx was used for xxx
+      - Oswald was used for sub headings and rules
-      - xx was used for xxx
+      - Roboto Condesned was used for everything else

   - Imagery